pulumi/docs/reference/pkg/nodejs/@pulumi/azure/appservice/index.md

 ## Example Usage

 This example provisions a Windows App Service.
-Other examples of the `azurerm_app_service` resource can be found in [the `./examples/app-service` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/app-service)
+Other examples of the `azurerm_app_service` resource can be found in [the `./examples/app-service` directory within the GitHub Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/app-service)

 ```typescript
 import * as pulumi from "@pulumi/pulumi";